OliverLetterer/swift-async/README.md

 # swift-async

 `swift-async` provides a common interface for asynchronous control flow.
 It allows You to group async tasks, like loading data from the network or performing long running computations, together with a unified completion handler.
+Inpired by [node-async](https://github.com/caolan/async).

 ## Usage